codeforireland2/vacanthomes_website/README.md

 ## Getting Started
 The website requires a http server for the file reading to work.
-Please note that if you try to open directly from the file, Chrome return an error that only http, https protocols are allowed to read from the file.
-On my local machine I installed that npm module to run code on the local server
+Please note that if you try to open directly from the file, Chrome will return an error that only HTTP, HTTPS protocols are allowed to read from the file.
+On my local machine you will need to run the code on the local server

 One possible option:
 https://www.npmjs.com/package/http-server